eli-samuel/uno-rankings/README.md

-# Scrim Bot for Discrod
+# Scrim Bot for Discord

+Version 1.2